CarSig/oop-game1/readme.md

 ## Questions:

-1.)detect collision checks with interval.
-Once collision detected, how to check when condition stops - idea for now .. object have attribute has collided --- done for bullets
-2.)
-How to make class turret inherits x and y postion from class Tank (currently player)

 ##

 ## brainstorm

 obstacles (UFO class) appeara at random side of the screen and move in random direction. once it gets of the board, it is destoryed

-Static obstacles will be renamed Buildings -

 if UFO collides with builidng it is destroyed but damages building